patrick-fs/fs-react-redux-sentry/README.md

 Once you're logged into FullStory, you can find your org id in the [settings page](https://app.fullstory.com/ui/1ENq/settings/general).
 It will be the value set for `window['_fs_org']`.
 Copy that value into `REACT_APP_FULLSTORY_ORG` of your `.env` file.

+The final step is to configure your Sentry settings to whitelist the FullStoryUrl.
+Please follow the instructions [here](https://github.com/getsentry/sentry-fullstory#sentry-settings-change).

 ## How FullStory links with Sentry
 FullStory’s [`FS.getCurrentSessionURL`](https://developer.fullstory.com/current-session-url) API function generates a session replay URL for a particular moment in time.
 These URLs are deep links that can be shared with other tools and services.
 Session URLs are embedded into Sentry events when [extra context](https://docs.sentry.io/enriching-error-data/context/?platform=javascript#extra-context) is configured by providing a value for `event.contexts.fullstory` in the [beforeSend](https://docs.sentry.io/error-reporting/configuration/filtering/?platform=javascript#before-send) hook.
 The [Sentry-FullStory](https://github.com/getsentry/sentry-fullstory) integration package puts it all together.